Monday, November 28, 2022

 Wednesday, November 16, 2022

 If you enjoy dark humor you might get a laugh out of this.
 Schools in Arizona, Colorado, Florida and Illinois are importing teachers from the Philippines!
-Yep, they're staffing their schools with teachers who are not Americans, they're green card holders from the Philippines!
+Yep, they're staffing their schools with folks who are'nt even Americans!

-Why?
-Perhaps because the politicos who run those states and the voters who elected them, don't really care what happens to other people's children, so long as it doesn't happen to theirs.
+Why is this even remotely acceptable?
+Because the politicos who run those states, and the voters who elected them, don't really care what happens to other people's children.
+And, because these non-American teachers will only be hired to try to teach in schools serving desolate neighborhoods.

-Exploiting the folks who teach in our public schools dates way back to the beginnings of mass public education.
-But in those days our "leaders" could rely on a steady supply of bright, hard-working women to teach our kids.
-Why?
-Because they had few other opportunities.
+Exploiting the people who teach America's children dates way back.
+But back then we could rely on a steady supply of bright, hard-working women.
+They had few other opportunities.
 Secretary, nurse, teacher, housewife, that was it.
-When, well over a century later, females were finally presented with many other opportunities, a teacher shortage ensued that has never been remedied.
+For years this worked out.
+Good quality at low cost.
+But when America's females were finally presented with other opportunities, the future teacher pool shrank dramatically and a shortage ensued that has never been remedied.
+For a while now we've been scraping the bottom of the collegiate barrel.

-There has been a whole lot of hot air directed at this problem.
-Remember when former President Obama's Secretary of Education (and basketball buddy) an utterly unqualified guy named Arne Duncan, toured the country wringing his hands about the urgent need to improve teacher preparation.
-Yet, he himself lacked even rudimentary training, much less experience in education.
-Nevertheless, he still was distressed to find that many teacher aspirants were being almost as poorly prepared for their job as he was for his.
+There has been a lot of hot air directed at this post-woman teacher quality problem.
+Some of it of Marx Brothers quality.
+Remember when former President Obama's Secretary of Education (and basketball buddy) an utterly unqualified guy named Arne Duncan, toured the country wringing his hands about the urgent need to improve teacher preparation?
+But he himself lacked even rudimentary training, much less experience in education.
+Perhaps he was distressed to find that teacher aspirants were being almost as poorly selected and prepared for their job as he was for his.

-Was Secretary Duncan worried when Obama blatantly classified thousands upon thousands of wanna-be teachers still in training as "highly qualified?"
-"Highly qualified" teachers were required by the federal No Child Left Behind law.
-No, no, no!.
-Arne wasn't worried about that at all.
-Under his 'leadership,' the Education Department simply applied to apply this ridiculously weak standard.
-And when a federal judge eventually ruled that Obama's administrative ruling clearly violated the No Child Left Behind requirement, Congress passed a bill lowering that NCLB standard to the equivalent of breathing.
+Arne expressed zero concern about this palpapoly ridiculous move.
+His Education Department simply concurred this ridiculously weak standard.
+When a federal judge finally ruled that Obama's presidential ruling clearly violated the No Child Left Behind Act, Congress quickly passed a bill lowering that NCLB standard to the equivalent of breathing.

 Did "highly qualified" mean anything before Obama castrated it?
-Was it just hot air?
-Actually, yes.
-Though it didn't look so at first glance.
-The law clearly stipulated that if you wanted to teach math, science, social studies, the arts, reading and languages you must have obtained a long-term teaching certificate, and demonstrated your subject matter knowledge by either obtaining a college major in the subject, by passing a test in the subject taught; OR (and here's the where the politicians proved their slipperiness) "by some other means established by the state."
+Well it didn't look so at first glance.
+The law clearly stipulated that if you wanted to teach math, science, social studies, the arts, reading and languages you must have obtained a long-term teaching certificate, and demonstrated subject matter knowledge by either obtaining a college major in the subject, by passing a test in the subject taught, OR (and here's the where the politicians proved their slipperiness) "by some other means established by the state."

-For more such considerations please visit Highly Qualified Teachers: misgivings
+For additional considerations please see: Highly Qualified Teachers: misgivings

 -- GKC